alimbekovKZ/my_cv/README.md

 # My CV
 CV Alimbekov Renat

-# McDowell CV
-McDowell CV is a LuaLaTeX class for building neat and space-efficient CVs using the design originally proposed by Gayle L. McDowell at http://www.careercup.com/resume.
+http://www.careercup.com/resume.

 The class is based on `article` class.
 The paper format is set to U.S. letterpaper by default.
 A template showing an example usage of the class is included.